mddazure/azure-data-services-networking-part-2/README.md

 The peered customer VNET can contain Private Endpoints connecting to PaaS services, and these are reachable from the Managed VNET.

-:exclamation: :point_right: It is not possible to attach a Private DNS Zone to the Managed VNET, nor to modify the VNET's Custom DNS setting.
+ :point_right: It is not possible to attach a Private DNS Zone to the Managed VNET, nor to modify the VNET's Custom DNS setting.
 Worker VMs can therefore not resolve PaaS service FQDN's to Private Endpoint private addresses, effectively making it impossible to use Private Endpoints in the peered VNET.
 If Private Endpoint access to data Paas services is required, use the VNET Injection into Customer VNET pattern.

+:point_right: Outbound traffic from Worker nodes to internet may be routed through Azure Firewall, a Network Virtual Appliance (NVA) or an on-premise internet breakout.
+However, traffic to the Databricks Control Plane and associated resources must be allowed to flow to the internet directly.
+UDRs on Worker VM subnets must contain routes with next hop Internet for each of these resources, as described in [User-defined route settings for Azure Databricks](https://learn.microsoft.com/en-us/azure/databricks/administration-guide/cloud-configurations/azure/udr).

-### Managed VNET - No Public IP
+### Managed VNET - No Public IP (Secure Cluster Connectivity, SCC)
 This option reverses the direction of control plane traffic: cluster compute nodes do not have Public IPs and there are no inbound flows from the control plane into nodes.
 Control traffic is now outbound from the nodes, via a NAT Gateway instance attached to both public-subnet and private-subnet.
 This is managed by the Databricks service and cannot be modified.

 ![image](images/databricks-mgdvnet-npip.png)